Updated 24 September 2021

 Look after yourself and your whānau.
 Take time to care for your wellbeing and stay safe.
 Reach out to your whānau, friends or support services if you feel the need.
 Stay in touch with mahi and your hoa mahi using our online technologies, Yammer, Teams and email.
 Kia tau ai te manaakitanga ki runga ki a tātou katoa.

-Ministry of Health website for latest information
+Ministry of Health website for the latest information

 - On Tikirau/Wiki/Covid-19